VU-HMS/Gait-Analysis/README.txt

 %                       2  include debug info
 %
 %   'saveToJSON'        true   in addtion to MATLAB- and textformat, write
-%                              results in JSON-format (default)
+%                              results in JSON-format
-%                       false  do not write JSON files
+%                       false  do not write JSON files (default)
+%
+%   'saveToSPSS'        true   in addtion to MATLAB- and textformat, write
+%                              results in SPSS-format
+%                       false  do not write SPSS files (default
 %
 %   'overwriteFiles'    0  never overwrite existing files (default)
 %                       1  overwrite aggregated values, but do use saved